 - The Dating Sim genre arguably exists because of this wish.

 - The Collector in LittleBigPlanet, and Liquid Ocelot in the Metal Gear level pack.

 - At the climax of TimeSplitters: Future Perfect, Robot Buddy R-110 is fatally wounded by the Big Bad and in his last moments he laments, "I only wanted to be loved..."
 This runs contrary to his recent activities throughout the last act.

 - The motivation — and a frequent line of dialogue — for the fallen hero Flambeaux in City of Heroes.

 - Mandatory Touhou example: Koishi Komeiji, the extra boss of Subterranean Animism and the little sister of Satori Komeiji.
 Her kind are mind readers, and sometimes A Mind Is a Terrible Thing to Read, leading her to closing her evil-eye.
 When you fight her, her spellcards are all themed with Freudian psychology, including one that looks phallic.

 - The Pokémon Mimikyu wears a Pikachu disguise in hopes that people will love it the same way that they love the series mascot.

 - Family Guy: Meg Griffin is treated horribly by her family and most of Quahog for her supposed ugliness.
 She is desperate for affection to the point of mental instability.
-One cutaway gag shows her 'dating' a corpse.
-In another episode, Meg accepts a pity date from Brian, her family's talking dog, and becomes obsessed with him after he insults another girl in her defence and kisses her while drunk.
+One cutaway gag shows her "dating" a corpse.
+In another episode, Meg accepts a pity date from Brian, her family's talking dog, and becomes obsessed with him after he insults another girl in her defense and kisses her while drunk.
 Fans debate whether Meg is a Woobie, Broken Bird or comical Butt-Monkey.